comradekingu/nextcloud_talk_pybot/ReadMe.md

 ## 🚊 Usage

-1. Register a new account for chat bot in Nextcloud
+1. Register a new account for the chat bot in Nextcloud
-2. Start the agent with new account's credentails
+2. Start the agent with the new account's credentails
-3. Open a new chat and invite chat bot
+3. Open a new chat and invite the chat bot
 4. Type `![plugin]:[function] message` to chat, for example `!openai:chat Who are you?`.
-Any message not start with **!** will be responded with a help message.
+Any message not starting with **!** will print a help message.

 ## ▶️ Road Map